-The Ecology of Vision Research Unit comprises members of staff with diverse research and teaching activities that are linked by a common interest in how animal vision functions in the context of the environment in which different species operate.
+The Ecology of Vision Research Group comprises 3 members of staff with diverse research and teaching activities that are linked by a common interest in how animal vision functions in the context of the environment in which different species operate.

-Unit members have active links with research initiatives within the University of Bristol, particularly:
+We have active links with research initiatives within the University of Bristol, particularly: